-‘Some Kinda Blue’ is a frustrated, jaded, but intensely affecting invitation to rekindle the flames of a valued relationship.
+‘Some Kinda Blue’ is a frustrated, but intensely affecting invitation to rekindle the flames of a valued relationship.
 The guitar seems to reflect the quick-switching nature of emotion; one moment it’s shimmering and atmospheric, the next it rings with distortion.
 Thudding beats, buoyant riffs and hopeful lyrics permeate ‘Wanderlust’, which is a joyful pact to “live for the day”.
-‘Us Against The World’ is an intoxicating blend of all that makes an Indian Queens’ track so affecting.
-Jennifer’s comforting lyrics, charming vocals and agile riffs, Katherine’s buzzing bass lines, and Matthew’s considered percussion are truly magnetic here.
+‘Us Against The World’ is an intoxicating blend of all that makes an Indian Queens’ track so euphoric.
+Jennifer’s comforting lyrics, charming vocals and agile riffs, Katherine’s buzzing bass lines and Matthew’s considered percussion are truly magnetic here.

-A restless, searching spirit fuels ‘I Got So Much I Wanna Say’, and continues throughout ‘I Get No Rest’.
+A restless, searching spirit fuels ‘I Got So Much I Wanna Say’ and continues throughout ‘I Get No Rest’.
 The sweeping, all encompassing sounds on following track ‘Concrete Lips’ and the repeated lyric “there’s something ’bout you that I can’t forget” combine to make a heady, moody lullaby.
 The dreamy, gentle ‘Warning Sign’ precedes the lusting, disorientating ‘You Came Over Late’, before anti-party anthem ‘Shoot For Sexy’ kicks in with its intoxicating beats.
-Despite its suggestive lyrics and smoldering bass lines, it’s a track best appreciated under low light with intimate company.
+With its suggestive lyrics and smoldering bass lines, it’s a track best appreciated under low light with intimate company.
 Lust paves the way for adventure and hope on poignant, exhilarating final track ‘Walk’.

 Photo Credit: Kana Waiwaiku